Dhruv2037/Task-Management-App/README.md

 npm install

 For the Frontend
-Navigate to the frontend directory and install dependencies: cd task-manager-client
+Navigate to the task-manager-client directory and install dependencies: cd task-manager-client npm install

 Running the Application

 1. Start the Backend Server
 Ensure MongoDB is running on your machine.
 If you are using MongoDB Atlas or a remote MongoDB instance, update the connection string in your backend configuration.

 cd server
 npm start